Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 Important safety information:

 - Aseptic meningitis syndrome (AMS) has been reported to occur rarely in association with the use of Panglobulin NF.
-This syndrome usually begins within several hours to 2 days following treatment.
-Symptoms include severe headache, neck stiffness, drowsiness, fever, painful eye movements, sensitivity to light, nausea, and vomiting.
+This usually begins within several hours to 2 days following treatment.
+Symptoms include severe headache, neck stiffness, unusual drowsiness, fever, painful eye movements, sensitivity to light, nausea, and vomiting.

 - Some of these products contain latex in the packaging.
 If you are allergic to latex, ask your doctor or pharmacist if your product contains latex.